 Right: The title attached to this image of a rather dilapidated pub calls it 'The Northgate Arms, 1930'.
 Is it the same inn that, in

 1856 Thomas Hughes recorded as The Northgate Tavern, that was "a step or two northward of the Golden Falcon, occupying, indeed, a portion of the house just treated of".
 Licencee in 1818 Robert Woodfine, in 1822-3 William Williams, in 1828 John Wynne, in 1840 Thomas Denson, in 1850 James Ruscoe, in 1855 Edward Needles, in 1857 J Read, in 1871 Thomas Bailey, in 1898-1910 Mrs Ellen Briggs.
 Earlier, in 1880, Slater's Directory lists it as simply The Northgate, its licencee being William Lloyd.
-In 1914 Loftus Hughes was the landlord.
+From 1914 to at least 1920 Loftus Hughes was the landlord.
 It may be seen in this detail of the 1875 Chester OS map.

 • The Black Swan Inn.